- Music Department

 - A Statement of Purpose (2-3 pages) describing your objectives for pursuing a graduate degree in music, as well as your short and long term goals.

 - Evidence of your abilities in the area of emphasis you wish to pursue as a graduate student.
 See below for more information.
-Auditions will be scheduled for you during the application process, while all other materials should be sent directly Dr. John Eros, Graduate Coordinator.
+Auditions will be scheduled for you during the application process, while all other materials should be sent directly to Dr. Omri Shimron, Graduate Coordinator.

 - Instrumentalists: Prepare an audition that includes at least two representative works from the applicant’s Bachelor of Arts or Bachelor of Music senior recital or comparable repertory.
 Three or four pieces drawn from multiple style periods are expected.